 Mentors are always helpful to any self respecting hero.
 Not only can they pass on knowledge or training, but also points of view, philosophies and even allies (or possibly enemies...).
-Unfortunately, sometimes The Hero is particularly talented (or maybe in the right place at the right time) and has more than one mentor trying to recruit them as a student...and they almost always have opposing philosophies.
+Unfortunately, sometimes The Hero is particularly talented (or maybe in the right place at the right time) and has more than one mentor trying to recruit them as a student...and they have opposing philosophies.

 Opposed Mentors are an excellent opportunity for character development; the hero is given a choice between them, and the one he chooses (and whether he comes to regret it eventually) can represent what the hero is on the path to becoming (or risks becoming).
-Expect the mentors to alternately argue with each other by proxy as they give the hero advice (Bonus Points for having the hero "trapped" between them as they shout back and forth, eventually ignoring the hero all together in favour of their opinion).
+Expect the mentors to alternately argue with each other by proxy as they give the hero advice (The hero may be "trapped" between them as they shout back and forth, eventually ignoring the hero all together in favour of their opinion).
 If one of the mentors is evil you can almost guarantee that they were once a student of the other mentor and if not, that both mentors were students of the same master (who the evil mentor no doubt betrayed, although a good mentor being a Defector from Decadence isn't unheard of).

 It's also just as likely that both mentors are good but disagree on some key point.
 In this case it's far more likely that the hero will either remain neutral and learn from both of them or that one of them will die or turn evil.
 Sometimes one of the mentors is proved to be right (in which case the other mentor is likely to accept that and mend their ways or, as you might guess, turn evil).
-Other times the hero will, through accepting both their philosophies, surpass them both (generally by becoming a Jack of All Stats).
+Other times the hero will, through accepting both their philosophies, surpass them both (generally by becoming a Jack-of-All-Stats).